manuelernestog/weektodo-web-v2/src/pages/privacy-statement.md

 ---
 layout: "../layout/PostLayout.astro"
-title: "Weektodo Changelog"
+title: "Privacy Statement"
 ---

-## App Privacy Statement

-Last updated: December 11, 2020
+>> Last updated: December 11, 2020

 We value your privacy by giving you complete control over your data.